-The Central Pacific went through Reno, so it was determined that the V&T should connect to the transcontinental railroad at the Truckee River in downtown Reno, hence the name Virginia and Truckee Railroad.
-I still remember where the bridge crossed the Truckee to make this connection near where the old “cribs” were located.
+The Central Pacific went through Reno, so it was determined the V&T should connect to the transcontinental railroad at the Truckee River in downtown Reno, hence the name Virginia and Truckee Railroad.
+I still remember where the bridge crossed the Truckee River to make this connection near where the old “cribs” were located.

 A few years ago, I worked on a highway construction project between Fernley and Lovelock that happens to cross back and forth over the old roadbed of the original Central Pacific route.
 In the early evening hours I took time to walk over several sections of the old roadbed in search of artifacts and to study the construction techniques used by the crews who built this engineering marvel.
 In many places, the old roadbed still is visible, including cuts and fills and even some traces of bridges and culverts.